puppetlabs/puppet-docs/source/references/0.24.8/indirection.markdown

 #### exec

 <p>Call an external program to get node information.
 See
-the `ExternalNodes`:trac: page for more information.</p>
+the <a href="http://docs.puppetlabs.com/guides/external_nodes.html">External Nodes</a> page for more information.</p>

 #### ldap

 <p>Search in LDAP for node configuration information.
 See
-the `LdapNodes`:trac: page for more information.
+the <a href="http://projects.puppetlabs.com/projects/puppet/wiki/Ldap_Nodes">LDAP Nodes</a> page for more information.
 This will first search for whatever the certificate name is, then (if that name contains a '.') for the short name, then 'default'.</p>